 |

-and even less use for diagnostic carts, but they are still an important
+interest and even less use for diagnostic carts, but they are

-isn't very user friendly.
-In fact without the proper documentation
+version isn't very user friendly.
+In fact without the proper

-it is almost completely useless.
-There are two different types of
+documentation it is almost completely useless.
+There are two

 Version 2.0